Law Foundation of Saskatchewan H. Robert Arscott Chair

 Ariel F. Sallows Chair in Human Rights

 In January 1979 the late Ariel F. Sallows, QC, of North Battleford, Saskatchewan signed a trust agreement ensuring the future establishment of a chair funded from his estate.
-The Ariel F. Sallows Chair of Human Rights is the first endowed chair at the College of Law, and the first endowed chair of human rights in any college of law in Canada.
+The Ariel F. Sallows Chair in Human Rights is the first endowed chair at the College of Law, and the first endowed chair of human rights in any college of law in Canada.
 The chair, called the Sallows Professor of Human Rights, supports courses and research in human rights at both the undergraduate and graduate level.

 Past chairs